itenium-be/blog-posts/productivity/2019-02-18-git-assume-unchanged.md

-Ideally one would create a new gitignored file to configure an application to fit his local development environment but when you do have to revert to modifying a committed configuration file, at least there is "git assume unchanged" to avoid committing these files accidently.
+Ideally one would create a new gitignored file to configure an application to fit his local development environment but when you do have to revert to modifying a committed configuration file, at least there is "git assume unchanged" to avoid committing your changes in these files accidently.

 # Assume Unchanged